 This guide does not provide answers to following:

 1.How does this Digital Signature work in actual terms?

-2. How to use the D.S. once it is acquired from an authorised provider?
+2. How to use the D.S. once it is acquired from an authorized provider?

 3. Can you give a demo of end to end process involved in sending/receiving messages using D.S.?